Master of Science

 The Master of Science in Strength and Conditioning Studies is designed to provide graduate level instruction in the theory and science of strength and conditioning.
 The 33 hour program is designed to meet the needs of coaches, physical educators, physical therapists, athletic trainers, and others interested in the fitness profession.
-Upon completion of this degree, students may pursue certifications such as the Personal Trainer or Strength and Conditioning Specialist (CSCS) by the National Strength and Conditioning Association (NSCA).
-This degree is recognized by the NSCA, which recognizes fewer than 25 Graduate Studies Programs.
+Upon completion of this degree, students may pursue certifications such as the Personal Trainer and Strength & Conditioning Specialist (CSCS) by the National Strength and Conditioning Association (NSCA).
+This degree is recognized by the NSCA, which recognizes fewer than 32 Graduate Studies Programs.

 Students are eligible to apply for unconditional admission to the Master of Science in Strength and Conditioning Studies if they meet the following requirements: